hazelcast/hazelcast-docker-samples/manager-based-session-replication/README.md

 <h2>ABOUT</h2>
-This project is prepared to serve as a sample application for Hazelcast, the leading open source in-memory data grid .
+This project is prepared to serve as a sample application for Hazelcast, the leading open source in-memory data grid.
 Here, Hazelcast's use case is HTTP Session Replication.

 <h2>Requirements</h2>
 You should have installed Docker and Apache Maven on your system.